Last updated 7th July, 2018

 Both Jon Venables and Robert Thompson were given new identities during their time in detention.
 There was and still is a real fear that should their true identities be revealed their lives would be at risk.

-Both boys were released in 2001 under lifelong licences with conditions not to contact each other, the Bulger family or return to the Merseyside area.
+Both boys were released in 2001 under lifelong licenses with conditions not to contact each other, the Bulger family or return to the Merseyside area.
 Since their release little has been heard of Robert Thompson.
-It would appear he has successfully maintained his new identify and is now living his life.
-Jon Venables however has twice revealed his true identity and has been returned to prison for violating the conditions of his release.
+It would appear he has successfully maintained his new identity and is now living his life.
+Jon Venables, however, has repeatedly revealed his true identity and has been returned to prison for periods for violating the conditions of his release.
 This apparent lack of rehabilitation and continued criminal activity by Jon Venables has served to push the debate for harsher sentencing for child criminals further.